l4v3nx/plugin-archlinux/functions/README.md

 * yalocs
 Search for package(s) in the local database

-* yaupd
+* yaupg
 Update and refresh the local package and ABS databases against repositories

-* yainsd
+* yaind
 Install given package(s) as dependencies of another package

 * yamir
-Force refresh of all package lists after updating /etc/yay.d/mirrorlist
+Force refresh of all package lists after updating /etc/pacman.d/mirrorlist

 * yalist
 List all installed packages with a short description - Source

-* yalsorphans
+* yalsorph
 List all orphaned packages

-* yarmorphans
+* yarmorph
 Delete all orphaned packages

 * yadisowned | less +F